-Accurate description and documentation can help raise awareness about the ICCA for its custodian community and clarify the values it holds, as well as the ways the community governs and cares for it.
-Both the outcome and the process of describing and documenting an ICCA can be powerful: self-reflection is a form of self-strengthening.
-A key aim here is for the community to develop its own understanding of the crucial elements that need to be recorded and analysed to describe its own specific ICCA, not a generic one.
-Clarifying territory boundaries and uses, and sharing stories about the ICCA ,can bring people together, including across generations.
+Accurate description and documentation can help raise awareness about the ICCAs – territories of life for its custodian communities and clarify the values they hold, as well as the ways the community governs and cares for them.
+Both the outcome and the process of describing and documenting ICCAs can be powerful: self-reflection is a form of self-strengthening.
+A key aim here is for the communities to develop their own understanding of the crucial elements that need to be recorded and analysed to describe their own specific ICCAs, not generic ones.
+Clarifying territory boundaries and uses, and sharing stories about an ICCA ,can bring people together, including across generations.
 Documenting the basic information about an ICCA means collecting/ generating and recording/ storing relevant data for future reference.
 The data may include observations, pictures, lists, inventories, measurements, maps, videos, experimental results, results of visioning exercises, plans for the desired future and much else that is seen as important to the community and that the community will conserve as baseline information.